DB375237/salvaduino/README.md

 The money box:
 * accepts 0.50, 1 and 2 EUR coins;
 * displays amount and number of coins on a 16 x 2 LCD;
+* amount and number of coins are stored in EEPROM to survive power loss;
 * stops accepting coins when its coin container is full;
 * recognizes the owner via an RFID key fob (a Master tag is provided to change user's tag - e.g. in case of loss);
+* secures the coin container via a solenoid lock;

-The money box ('salvadanaio' in italian) has been nicknamed 'salvaduino'.
+The money box ('salvadanaio' in italian) has been nicknamed, following an established tradition, 'salvaduino'.

 ### Board/Microcontroller:
 Arduino UNO (Rev. 1) / Atmega328